PFS MISSION STATEMENT

 Secretary of Portsmouth Film Society for past six years.
 Favourite film is The Searchers for John Wayne, John Ford and Max Steiner’s Wistful Score, and magnificent Vistas of the West.
 Also keen on art, particularly 20th century British, poetry, and folk music.

-AYSEGUL EPENGIN- COORDINATOR
+AYSEGUL EPENGIN- OPERATION OFFICER

 Founder of Portsmouth Film society, from 2009, and coordinator and programmer.
 She is PhD student at The University of Portsmouth and she seeks to examine the place of local film societies, community cinemas in contemporary UK film exhibition.
 She is a filmmaking tutor in the High Education.
 Her favourite film is Lars von Trier’s Breaking the Waves (1996)